slbailey/Retrovue/docs/domain/VirtualAsset.md

 - Enables better planning and conflict detection
 - Supports audit trails and compliance requirements

-## Relationship to SchedulePlanBlockAssignment
+## Relationship to Programs in Patterns

-VirtualAssets are referenced in [SchedulePlanBlockAssignment](SchedulePlanBlockAssignment.md) entries using `content_type: "virtual_package"` and `content_reference` pointing to the VirtualAsset UUID.
-See [SchedulePlanBlockAssignment](SchedulePlanBlockAssignment.md) for details on how VirtualAssets are used in plan assignments.
+VirtualAssets are referenced in [Program](Program.md) entries using `content_type: "virtual_package"` and `content_ref` pointing to the VirtualAsset UUID.
+Programs appear inside Patterns within SchedulePlans.
+VirtualAssets may be referenced by Programs that appear inside Patterns; expansion still occurs during ScheduleDay generation.

 **Key Points:**
-- Assignments contain the VirtualAsset reference, not the expanded assets
+- Programs contain the VirtualAsset reference, not the expanded assets
 - The VirtualAsset is a reusable container that will be expanded later during ScheduleDay resolution
-- Assignments define when and how long the VirtualAsset should play, but not what specific assets it contains
+- Programs define what content should play, but not when (that's determined by Zones and Patterns)
 - **Cross-plan reuse**: The same VirtualAsset can be referenced in multiple schedule plans, allowing operators to define once and use many times across different plans and time slots

 ## Relationship to ScheduleDay